-Due to public health concerns and the unique circumstances related to the COVID-19 crisis, leaders from the Committees on Infractions, the Infractions Appeals Committees and the Independent Resolution Panel have suspended hearings and oral arguments through May 31.
+Due to public health concerns and the unique circumstances related to the COVID-19 crisis, leaders from the Committees on Infractions, the Infractions Appeals Committees and the Independent Resolution Panel have determined that hearings and oral arguments will resume and be conducted virtually, when possible.
 The existing briefing deadlines and other processing obligations for all ongoing cases remain in place, including the release of decisions.
-There will be continued assessments to determine when infractions hearings and oral arguments will resume.
-We will share details as they become available.
+There will be continued assessments to determine when in-person infractions hearings and oral arguments will resume.
 Any questions related to pending cases should continue to be posed to the appropriate infractions adjudicative body during this time.

 The Independent Accountability Resolution Process is responsible for reviewing select complex infractions cases in Division I. The IARP was created in response to recommendations issued by the Commission on College Basketball, chaired by former U.S. Secretary of State Condoleezza Rice.

 Member schools adopted a series of significant changes in August 2018, including the addition of the Independent Accountability Resolution Process to the existing infractions process.
 The creation of independent groups to handle select complex infractions cases and minimize perceived conflicts of interest was the intended purpose of the Independent Structure.

 Complex cases may include alleged violations of core Association values, such as failing to prioritize academics or the well-being of student-athletes; the possibility of significant penalties; or conduct that is contrary to the cooperative principles of the existing infractions process.
 Multiple parties can request referral of an infractions case: school representatives, the Division I Committee on Infractions chair or the vice president of the enforcement staff.

 The Independent Accountability Oversight Committee oversees the independent process.
 It consists of the chair and vice chair of the Division I Board of Directors and three of the newly appointed independent members of the Board of Governors.